shoutem/shoutem.github.io/_posts/1-1-5-UsingUIToolkit.md

   }
 ```

-In render we used `setNavBarProps` method provided by Shoutem to set the NavBar title.
+In render we used `setNavBarProps` method provided in `props` to screens to set the NavBar title.

 Upload the extension: